yashaswimitta/Implementation-of-Filters/README.md

 ## Result:
-Thus the filters are designed for smoothing and sharpening the images in the spatial domain.
+Thus the filters are designed for smoothing and sharpening the images in the spatial domaIn.